Patient Advocacy in The News

 - Boulder County Health Care Advocates Help Patients Navigate Car Plans, Charges.
-Vince Winkel - Boulder Camera November 14, 2015
+Vince Winkel - Longmont Times Call November 13, 2015

 "If you are in good health but find yourself in a medical emergency and would like someone in your corner, ask the hospital staff if they have any advocates in-house.
 You can also hire an independent patient advocate who has only your interest in mind."